fenekku/moustachu/README.md

 echo render(tmplate, c)
 ```

 For other mustache examples look at the `specs` directory.
-For other moustachu-specific examples see below.
+For other moustachu-specific examples see the `tests` folder.

 **On the command line**